harshitt13/NETRA/README.md

 ## Reporting

-- The Reporting page downloads PDF via `/api/report/<id>`.
+- The Reporting page downloads a PDF via `/api/report/<id>`.
 You can pass a caseId or personId.
 - The PDF score is harmonized with `AlertScores.csv` to match the dashboard.

 ## Data Generation

 - `data-generation/generate_data.py` writes CSVs to `backend/generated-data/`.
-- From the backend Settings page you can trigger regeneration.
+- From the backend Settings page, you can trigger regeneration.
 - If using Neo4j, see `backend/data-generation/load_to_neo4j.py` for loading.

 ## Project Structure